abhishekbose86/MovieGenre-Backend-API/README.md

-# Todo-App
+# MovieGenre Backend API
-A simple Todo app that uses MongoDB and express Node JS modules
+A simple middleware movie genre API built in Node JS using express that manages user's movie and genre preferences and store/retrieves it to/from no-sql Mongo DB.